raygun101/MarkupKit/README.md

 * "byteCount" - `NSByteCountFormatter`
 * "measurement" - `NSMeasurementFormatter` (iOS 10+)

 The arguments represent the properties that will be set on the formatter to configure its behavior.
+Enum values are applied as decribed earlier for attributes.
 Owning classes can override this method to support custom formatters.

 ### Releasing Bindings
 Bindings must be released via a call to `unbindAll`, a method MarkupKit adds to the `UIResponder` class, before the owner is deallocated.
 For example: